-Don’t trust the image on the back of the camera, instead wait until you download the images to your computer.
+When you download your photography product images to your computer, don’t trust the image on the back of your camera.
 Images look very different on a bigger monitor.

 Your camera might have a “close-up” and it appears on most cameras as a tulip-like icon.
 Often, this is used when you shoot small items like jewellery or flowers.
 The result is a narrower depth of field and a different perspective.

 Next comes the the touching up.
 Simply upload your pictures images to your computer, and get to business.
-Cropping and color correction can make a big difference in a photo.
+A product photograph can benefit greatly from cropping and color correction.

 Once you’ve retouched the image, then, it’s time to export the final images for upload to your website.